OFO323/BART12/README.md

 > react-scripts start
 Starting the development server...
 ```
-The web application should automatically pop-up afterwards.
+The web application should automatically pop-up afterwards with a few yellow warnings, which can be ignored.

+## About the Database